This article takes an in-depth look at the costs of building your own home and the pros and cons.

 A driveway typically costs another $6,000 or so.
 A deck, patio, or porch could cost around $4,000, give or take, depending on the features you want.

 Now you have an answer to the question of “how much does it cost to build a house?”
-We hope this information has given you realistic insights about the average cost to build a house.
+We hope this information has given you real insights into the average cost of building a house.

 Now have a clearer understanding of the factors that could affect your final costs if you follow through with building a new home.